BDC Hamburger Icon

 Standard debit card

-A standard debit card can be used in the same way as a personal debit card, but funds are withdrawn from your business’s checking or savings account.
-A PIN is also required to use the debit card.
+A standard debit card can be used in the same way as a personal debit card, but funds are withdrawn from your business’s checking or savings account instead of your personal account.
+A PIN is required to complete each transaction.

 Prepaid debit card